|Photo: USAID/Cambodia HARVEST

 - Fostering innovation in successful breastfeeding counseling

-- Research and consensus building within the scientific and programmatic community to reduce low birthweight
+- Researching and building consensus within the scientific and programmatic communities to reduce low birth weight

 - Increasing the quality of complementary feeding practices in at-risk populations

 - Promoting the use of child’s nutritional status in the re-estimation of the Global Burden of Disease